 The BLS stated that while a postsecondary education isn't required for grounds maintenance occupations, it may improve employment prospects.
 A variety of undergraduate options are offered in turfgrass management, from certificate to bachelor's degree programs.
 The curriculum typically covers such topics as soil science, machinery maintenance, pest management, weed control, ornamental plants, horticulture, plant diseases, irrigation and golf course design.
 Some programs offer internship opportunities.

 Though you may only need to hold a high school diploma to land a job in turn management, you may find that a certificate or even a degree can stand you in good stead and increase your marketability.
-Such a certification may be particularly to your advantage seeing that employment opportunities are projected to increase, at best, only as fast as those for all occupations through 2024, so competition may be somewhat stiff.
 If your job includes the use of pesticides, most states require you to be licensed.